liferay/liferay-docs/en/developer/customization/articles/50-portlet-filters/01-portlet-filters-intro.markdown

 The sample portlet `MembersListPortlet` is a
 [Liferay MVC Portlet](/docs/7-2/appdev/-/knowledge_base/a/liferay-mvc-portlet)
-that lists people's names and email addresses when users click its *Load Users* button.
+that lists names and email addresses when users click its *Load Users* button.
 The information is based on `Person` objects that the portlet class passes to the View template via a request attribute called `MembersListPortlet.MEMBERLIST_ATTRIBUTE`.